oValach/RailSafeNet_DT/README.md

 ```

 ## Execution
 For the one data sample inference, run `TheDistanceAccessor.py` script.
-Check the input parameters of function `run` before the execution and set it up acorrding to your needs.
+Check the input parameters of function `run` before the execution and set it up according to your needs.

 ## Demo example